- Home

 I Am Loved

-Excerpt from I Am: Find Your Identity.
+Excerpt taken from I Am: Find Your Identity.
 Claim Your Freedom.
 Embrace the Adventure by Sons & Daughters

 IF AN EXTRATERRESTRIAL SCIENTIST ever surveyed Planet Earth, they might come to the conclusion that we have an inexplicable fascination with boxes.
 They would note that juvenile humans construct rudimentary fortifications from boxes, felines climb into boxes to hide from those same juvenile humans, and adult humans place all kinds of items into boxes and then send them back and forth to each other or just shove them into their garages.
 They would discover there are entire organizations whose purpose seems to be putting items into boxes and sending them to other humans.
 They would marvel that many humans even have a ritual where they kill a tree, set it up in their home, then place brightly wrapped boxes all around its decorated remains, like some sort of offering.
 Earthlings, they would assume, really, really like boxes.